Length: SVL up to 116mm, with the tail being equal to or longer than the body length

 Ophionyssus mites have been recorded as ectoparasites of marbled skink.

-Chapple, D. G., Patterson, G. B., Gleeson, D.G., Daugherty, C. H., & Richie, P. A. (2008).
+Chapple, D. G., Patterson, G. B., Gleeson, D. M., Daugherty, C. H., & Ritchie, P. A. (2008).
 Taxonomic revision of the marbled skink (Cyclodina oliveri, Reptilia: Scincidae) species complex, with a description of a new species.
-New Zealand Journal of Zoology, 35, 129-146.
+New Zealand Journal of Zoology, 35(2), 129-146.

-- Hitchmough, R.A., Barr, B., Lettink, M., Monks, J., Reardon, J., Tocher, M., van Winkel, D., Rolfe, J. (2016).
-Conservation status of New Zealand reptiles, 2015; New Zealand threat classification series 17.
-Wellington: New Zealand Department of Conservation.
+Hitchmough, R., Barr, B., Knox, C., Lettink, M., Monks, J. M., Patterson, G. B., Reardon, J. T., van Winkel, D., Rolfe, J., & Michel, P. (2021).
+Conservation status of New Zealand reptiles, 2021.
+New Zealand threat classification series 35.
+Wellington: New Zealand Department of Conversation.